kreijack/bombrowser/tests/TESTS.md

 - Insert the code '810036' in the 'Code' field
 - press the button 'Search'
 - press the right mouse button on the first entry
-- select the "Show where used" command.
+- select the "Valid where used" command.

 Expected results: The "BOMBrowser - Valid where used" window is showed